38 Beautiful Flowers that Attract Butterflies

 USDA Zones: 5-8

-This flowering plant, with bicolored and single-colored pink, white, purple, yellow, orange, green, red flowers, is native to fields, prairies, and open woodlands of North America.
+This flowering plant, with bicolored and single-colored pink, white, purple, yellow, orange, green, and red flowers, is native to fields, prairies, and open woodlands of North America.
 Coneflower attracts a variety of butterfly species, including monarchs.

 26. Blazing Stars